oktadev/okta-blog/_source/_posts/2022-05-17-angular-microfrontend-auth.md

 ```

-Stay tuned for part two.
-I'll show how to prepare for deployment by transitioning to dynamic module loading and deploying the site to a free cloud provider.
+In the next post I'll show how to prepare for deployment by transitioning to dynamic module loading and deploying the site to a free cloud provider.
+Let's continue building the site by reading "[Secure and Deploy Micro Frontends with Angular](/blog/2022/05/19/angular-microfrontend-deploy)"!

 ## Learn about Angular, OpenID Connect, micro frontends, and more